NoeBerdoz/odoo14-dev/learn_odoo.md

 To see a model structure from the GUI, activate de developer mode and go to Settings -> Technical | Database Structure | Models

 When a model is modified you need to upgrade the module

-	$ env/bin/python src/odoo/odoo-bin -c .odoorc -u my_library -d odoo14-dev

-Or you can upgrade it from the web interface

 When you implement a new module with a view, be aware that you need to configure permissions on the view, to see the view without configurations, go to the superuser mode -> debug icon -> Become superuser